JWicquart/monitoring_workflow/README.md

 **This repository contains code template illustrating the workflow presented in the article:**

 Wicquart, J., Gudka, M., Obura, D., Logan, M., Staub, F., Souter, D., Planes, S. (2021).
-A workflow to integrate ecological monitoring data from different sources. *Methods in Ecology and Evolution*, *in prep.*
+A workflow to integrate ecological monitoring data from different sources. *Ecological Informatics*, *submitted*.

 ## 1. How to download this project?